Last Updated on

 Now that we have accepted responsibility for the loss, analyzed the facts, and identified areas that could be improved, we can now use that information to create a game plan for success.

-Knowing this information, you can work on specific drills with a partner that help you develop better timing in your kicks.
+Knowing this information, you can work on specific drills with a partner that helps you develop better timing in your kicks.
 Targeting specific areas can help you simplify the learning process making it easier to improve.

 If you got knocked out by punches, then you need to develop a game plan to improve your Boxing.
 Boxing sparring is a good way to get more comfortable dealing with a good puncher.
 If you don’t have any good Boxers at your current gym, look for local Boxing gyms and put in some work on your hands.